Pyrenees, climbing and randonee.

 What are you learning?

-- to dress appropriately in all weather conditions
+- dress appropriately for all weather conditions

 - orienteering in forests and mountains